Women's suffrage in Arkansas

-Women's suffrage in Arkansas had early champions among men in the state.
+Women's suffrage had early champions among men in Arkansas.
 Miles Ledford Langley of Arkadelphia, Arkansas proposed a women's suffrage clause during the 1868 Arkansas Constitutional Convention.
 Educator, James Mitchell wanted to see a world where his daughters had equal rights.
 The first woman's suffrage group in Arkansas was organized by Lizzie Dorman Fyler in 1881.
 A second women's suffrage organization was formed by Clara McDiarmid in 1888.
 McDiarmid was very influential on women's suffrage work in the last few decades of the nineteenth century.
 When she died in 1899, suffrage work slowed down, but did not all-together end.
 Both Bernie Babcock and Jean Vernor Jennings continued to work behind the scenes.
 In the 1910s, women's suffrage work began to increase again. socialist women, like Freda Hogan were very involved in women's suffrage causes.
 Other social activists, like Minnie Rutherford Fuller became involved in the Political Equality League (PEL) founded in 1911 by Jennings.
 Another statewide suffrage group, also known as the Arkansas Woman Suffrage Association (AWSA) was organized in 1914.
 AWSA decided to work towards helping women vote in the important primary elections in the state.
 The first woman to address the Arkansas General Assembly was suffragist Florence Brown Cotnam who spoke in favor of a women's suffrage amendment on February 5, 1915.
 While that amendment was not completely successful, Cotnam was able to persuade the Arkansas governor to hold a special legislative session in 1917.
 That year Arkansas women won the right to vote in primary elections.
 In May 1918, between 40,000 and 50,000 white women voted in the primaries.
 African American voters were restricted from voting in primaries in the state.
 Further efforts to amend the state constitution took place in 1918, but were also unsuccessful.
 When the Nineteenth Amendment passed the United States Congress, Arkansas held another special legislative session in July 1919.
 The amendment was ratified on July 28 and Arkansas became the twelfth state to ratify the Nineteenth Amendment.